 We found Turkish olive oil in the tin when we were souvenir shopping in Izmir.
 After wrapping it in a think jumper, I was confident that it would have less chance of breaking than the glass jar olive oil option.

-Authentic Gold Jewellery
+19. Authentic Gold Jewelry

 Compared to many other countries, the price of gold in Turkey is low, and the quality is exceptionally high, with higher carats on offer.
 You’ll find countless jewelers no matter where you and they will spend time talking to you about what you want and showing you options.
 You may also be able to have your own piece designed.

-If you’re looking for a piece of jewelry and you’re heading to Turkey soon, certainly wait until you’ve been and look if you can find a higher quality piece at a lower price on your travels.
+If you’re looking for a piece of jewelry and you’re heading to Türkiye soon, certainly wait until you’ve been and look if you can find a higher quality piece at a lower price on your travels.
 You can also try bargaining for a lower price.

 You can find numerous typical Turkish souvenirs throughout the country, but the best shopping in Turkey is in Istanbul.
-This sprawling city spread across Europe and Asia, is home to several huge markets.
+This sprawling city, spread across Europe and Asia, is home to several huge markets.

-If you’re wondering where to buy souvenirs in Istanbul, places like the Grand Bazaar and Spice Market are chock-full of shops and stands selling everything from spices and soaps to clothing and candy.
+If you’re wondering where to buy souvenirs in Istanbul, places like the Grand Bazaar and Spice Market are chock-full of Turkish shops and stands selling everything from spices and soaps to clothing and candy.
 Below, you’ll find the best souvenirs to buy in Istanbul.

-Turkish Delights
+20. Turkish Delights

-Arguably one of the most famous things to buy in Turkey, Turkish delights are fantastic to bring home from your trip and share with your friends, family, and colleagues.
+Arguably one of the most famous things to buy in Türkiye, Turkish delights are fantastic to bring home from your trip and share with your friends, family, and colleagues.
 They come in a variety of tastes, from gummies to filled with nuts or fruit.
 This traditional Turkish candy is a cubed and colored jelly, making for a fantastic dessert or treat.

 You can find many Turkish delight vendors at the Grand Bazaar in Istanbul.
 Buy a box or two filled with Turkish delights for the people back home.
 Often, you can sample them before you buy.
 You might even be able to negotiate a lower price if you buy in bulk.

-More Ceramics
+22. More Ceramics

 While roaming the many shopping options in Istanbul, I saw over and over teal blue-colored bowls, and I really wanted plates to use for desserts and salads at my table.
 After much wandering, I finally found a store with six – I wanted eight, but alas, no one had them in this size.
 Score.
 So, now these are my new dessert plates.
 I also managed to score the matching meze platter set to boot.
 One delighted shopper here.

-Turkish Spices
+24. Turkish Spices

 Turkish spice mix – baharat spice mix.
 A blend of black pepper, paprika, cloves, cumin, nutmeg, cardamom & red pepper

-Although you can buy spices in numerous places in Turkey, nothing compares to Istanbul’s Grand Bazaar and Spice Market.
+Although you can buy spices in numerous places in Turkey, nothing compares to Istanbul’s Grand Bazaar and Spice Bazaar.
 When wandering around these sprawling indoor marketplaces, you’ll immediately notice the scent of spices and herbs floating through the air.

 Spices are essential to Turkish cuisine, as they are to cooking worldwide.
 Good seasoning is paramount whether you cook meat, chicken, lamb, fish, seafood, or even when grilling vegetables.
 You’ll find every spice under the sun at Istanbul’s Spice Market and Grand Bazaar.
 There might not even be a better place on the planet to buy fresh spices than here.